 sudo dnf install sway the latest version available in the Fedora repos was 0.15.
 I did some hunting around and found a repo with a more up-to-date version.
 I added the repo and was able to install quickly Sway.

 Experience with Sway

 I’ve spent most of my life using the typical desktop metaphor.
-Needless to say, I was kinda lost when I logged into Sway.
+Needless to say, I was kind of lost when I logged into Sway.
 Thankfully, I found an i3 keyboard reference sheet that helped me figure out how to at least get started.

 Ever after finding the reference sheet, I really felt lost because the workflow that I have used to years was not there.
 The tiling forced me to close applications that I did not need to recover screen space.
 On a regular system, I would have minimized that application until I needed it again.

 I can see that using a tiling window manager could get a user to work faster and more efficiently.
 However, it would take a lot of practice and patience to get there.

 When I was using Sway, I missed many features and applications that I usually use, including my screenshot software.
 I think that was partly because they lack Wayland support, which should be fixed in the future.